Skip to main content

 jmx_password: "secret"

-# For an additional JIRA running outside any container
+# For an additional JIRA running outside a container

 instance: "NAME_ASSOCIATED_WITH_YOUR_ADDITIONAL_SERVICE"